swizzin/swizzin/README.md

 ### Donations

-I accept donations on the [project website](https://swizzin.ltd/#donate).
+I accept donations on the [project website](https://swizzin.ltd/#donate) and also through [Liberapay](https://liberapay.com/liara/).
 Please consider a donation if you enjoy the project.

 If you don't have spare funds, then you might consider donating the idle cycles on your CPU to my mining pool.
 Setting it up is easy and will cost you nothing.
 Simply issue the command:
 ```